UnifiedViews/Packages/README.md

 # apt-get autoremove
 ~~~

-How to create .deb packages for on Debian:
+How to create .deb packages for Debian:

 go to where pom.xml is placed and run
 ~~~bash